Unit 10: Sampling.

 A sample is a group of people who represent a target population.
 They will be your actual unit of a study.

+Remember: Sampling is done to represent an entire population.
+We using sampling because we can’t ask every single person on Earth a question!
 Determining who should be in your sample population is very important.
-To understand how people select their sample we need to see an example:
+To understand how people select their sample, we need to see an example:

-- To determine who will be in our sample we must first decide on who our target population is.
+- To determine who will be in our sample, we must first decide on who our target population is.

-ex.
+- Ex.
 College students

-ex.
-Iowa college students
+- Ex: Iowa college students